 Start with 5 minutes a day.
 Start with yourself.

-These resources help you get started with either secular or Jewish practices to build compassion.
+Here are some resources to help you get started with either secular or Jewish practices to build compassion.
 Like learning anything – it’s always good to start with ourselves, as Sylvia teaches in the meditation shown above.
-For some reason, we often find it easier to be more compassionate to others than to ourselves.
+For many of us, we often find it easier to be more compassionate to others than to ourselves.
 Our “inner critics” need softening.
 It’s deeply powerful and important to be kinder and gentler to our own tender hearts.

 Center for Investigating Minds

 Dr. Richard Davidson has been studying the development of compassion for years.
-While his initial studies were with Tibetan monks who had a long history of contemplative practice, more recently, he and other researchers have been teaching and studying the effects of lovingkindness meditation for everyday people (like you and I.) They have found that in as little as two weeks, people have experienced changes in their own behavior and thought processes.
+His initial studies were with Tibetan monks who had a long history of contemplative practice.
+However, more recently, he and other researchers have been teaching and studying the effects of lovingkindness meditation for everyday people (like you and I).
+They have found that in as little as two weeks, people have experienced changes in their own behavior and thought processes.
 The link below will take you to the audio of the guided meditation they have used in their most recent lovingkindness studies.

 UCLA Mindfulness Center